 Chinese-Style Stir-Fried Lettuce

 Have you ever made the mistake of buying a big head of lettuce when you already had another whole head in the fridge?
-This makes an easy and unusual way to use up lettuce, whether it’s excess or not.
+Or had a surplus from your CSA farm share?
+This easy stir-fry is a good way to use lettuce, whether excess or not.
 It’s best to use crisp lettuce like romaine for this.
 The leaves become slightly tender and the midribs stay nice and crisp when prepared this way.
+Photos by Hannah Kaminsky.

 - 2 cloves garlic, minced